9th Circuit Issues Order On Ammunition Background Checks In Rhode v. Bonta

 What is the Rhode v.
 Bonta case about?

 The Rhode v.
-Bonta case challenges California's ammunition background check system, which critics argue creates undue barriers for citizens seeking to exercise their Second Amendment rights.
-The case has seen multiple rulings and appeals.
+Bonta case challenges California's ammunition background check scheme, which plaintiffs argue creates unconstitutional barriers to exercising Second Amendment rights.
+The case has seen multiple rulings and appeals, including a recent en banc rehearing order from the 9th Circuit.

-What is the 9th Circuit's history with Second Amendment cases?
+What is the 9th Circuit's historical record on Second Amendment cases?

 Related News